-In 1989 I co-founded an NGO called BODHI, which is one of the oldest Buddhist influenced development organisations based in the West.
+In 1989 I co-founded an NGO called BODHI Australia, which is one of the oldest Buddhist influenced development organisations based in the West.
 BODHI has supported education and health projects in seven Asian nations, particularly in India.

-My PhD was called "Inequality and Sustainability".
+My PhD (ANU, 2002) was called "Inequality and Sustainability".
 It argues that global inequality generates “environmental brinkmanship”, ultimately risking the health of rich and poor.

 Highlights of my academic career to date include work with the Millennium Ecosystem Assessment, the World Medical Association and the Special Programme for Tropical Diseases Research.
-I am also a contributing author to the IPCC, on the topic of climate change and nutrition.
-I am a co-editor of EcoHealth, journal of the International Association of Ecology and Health.
-Currently, I have published about 120 articles and chapters, and given invited lectures in 13 countries.
+I was a co-editor of the journal "EcoHealth" and editor of the books "Climate Change and Global Health" (CABI, 2014) and senior editor of "Health of People, Places and Planet.
+Reflections based on Tony McMichael’s four decades of contribution to epidemiological understanding" (ANU Press, 2015).
+Currently, I have published over 140 articles and chapters (plus letters etc), and have given invited lectures in about 20 countries.

 Professor, Faculty of Health, University of Canberra